 In the end, we were drawn to the timelessness of colors that are discovered in, or remind us of, nature.
 Our challenge was discerning the appropriate color intervals, especially when choosing four tones.

 Wada Sanzō, A Dictionary of Color Combinations, Vol. I and II (Seigensha Art Publishing, 1933-38).

-A varietal of algae harvested in Hokkaido in the north of Japan, our Kombu stain conveys umami through darkened wood veins.
-This dark seaweed color holds a soothing quality reminiscent of kelp forests in the ocean.
+Our Kombu stain, named after a varietal of algae harvested in Hokkaido in the north of Japan, conveys umami through darkened wood veins.
+The dark seaweed color has a soothing quality reminiscent of kelp forests in the ocean.

 In recent years, seaweed has developed a more prominent role in interior design, with examples by designers like Sarah van Gameren and Tim Simpson of creative studio Glithero, and researcher and designer Julia Lohmann who founded the Department of Seaweed during her time as designer-in-residence at the Victoria and Albert Museum in London.
-In the island of Læsø, Denmark, “seaweed has been part of the local vernacular architecture for almost 700 years,” as Trish Lorenz wrote in the Financial Times.
+On the island of Læsø, Denmark, seaweed has played a role in the local vernacular architecture for almost 700 years.

 Thriving in temperate to tropical climates — from the South Caucasus to Brazil — persimmon is a tricky fruit to ripen perfectly.
-While it develops its signature rich flavor through fall and into winter, it will tempt you with its savory and appetizing orange-yellow glow.
-On this side of the globe, persimmon is exclusively grown in the San Joaquin Valley of California in the Hachiya and Fuyu variations.
+While developing its signature rich flavor through fall and into winter, the round fruit will tempt you with its savory orange-yellow glow.

 Bright, saturated and warm, the sweet Persimmon hue is intended to enliven a private space or perk up a fine-dining experience.